No results were found...

 But creating an effective product launch email campaign for the first time isn’t easy.
 The good news?
 This article is packed full of tips and examples to help.

-Product launch announcement emails alert subscribers to your upcoming or recently released product.
-This greatly impacts sales, because your subscribers have a proven interest in your brand—they may even be existing customers.
-If they’ve bought once and continue to engage, there’s a good chance they will buy again.
+One in five consumers buys new products immediately after they’ve been launched.
+Product launch announcement emails can help you take advantage of this because they alert subscribers to your upcoming or recently released product.
+This greatly impacts sales because your subscribers have a proven interest in your brand—they may even be existing customers.

 A note on product launch emails 👇